Hyperliquid Flagged Address: What the High-Risk Warning Means

 Option 1: Open a support ticket

-If you believe the flag is incorrect, support is the appropriate official escalation path.
+Use support when the screening result may be wrong or incomplete.
 Include the exact warning text, public wallet address, relevant transaction hashes, screenshots, and a concise timeline.

 Option 2: Manual technical review